SamBlackLotus/gsoc-2024/GSOC-2024-Proposal.md

 #### Week 4
 Use the last week to take care of testing and final revisions before delivering the first version.

-### 3.2.3 June 27 – July 12 (finalizar e enviar projeto para avaliação de meio de prazo)
+### 3.2.3 June 27 – July 12
+Finalize and submit project for mid-term evaluation.

-## 3.2.4 July 13 – August 16 (Trabalhar nas alterações e melhorias solicitadas após avaliação de meio de prazo)
+## 3.2.4 July 13 – August 16
+Work on changes and improvements requested after mid-term evaluation and prepare documentation for hand off.

-## 3.2.5 August 17 – August 26 (Final review and code submit)
+## 3.2.5 August 17 – August 26
+Final review and code submit.

-## 3.2.6 September 17 (Final results announcement)
+## 3.2.6 September 17
+Final results announcement.

 # 4 About Me

-My name is Samara Alves Quintino, I'm an undergraduate student pursuing a Bachelor's degree on System Analisys and Development at University Estácio de Sá, and this is my first time applying to Google Summer of Code.
+My name is Samara Alves Quintino, I'm an undergraduate student pursuing a Bachelor's degree on System Analisys and Development at University Estácio de Sá, currently on 4º semester, and this is my first time applying to Google Summer of Code.

-I currently work as a development analyst, my career in technology is recent having started just 2 years ago.
+I currently work in a part time job as a development analyst, my career in technology is recent having started just 2 years ago.
 I have experience in some programming languages ​​such as Delphi which I use at work, Python in personal projects and some databases such as Oracle and Postgres.

 I am a mother of two children and I actively participate in the PyLadies Goiânia community, as a way to find encouragement and motivation in addition to helping other women find themselves in technology.

-Despite the work and day-to-day challenges as a mother, I saw GSOC as a great opportunity for growth and learning.
-Since choosing my path in technology, I have always had a clear idea that I wanted to contribute to open source, and I am sure that I will be able to fulfill the proposed demands.
+ I saw GSOC as a great opportunity for growth and learning.
+Since choosing to follow the back end path, I have always had a clear idea that I wanted to contribute to open source, and I am sure that I will be able to fulfill the proposed demands.

 Contact points and general information :